-The Fujifilm X-E3 and the Fujifilm X-T2 are two digital cameras that were revealed to the public, respectively, in September 2017 and July 2016.
+The Fujifilm X-E3 and the Fujifilm X-T2 are two digital cameras that were officially introduced, respectively, in September 2017 and July 2016.
 Both the X-E3 and the X-T2 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

 The physical size and weight of the Fujifilm X-E3 and the Fujifilm X-T2 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-E3 – represents the basis or 100 percent across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-E3 – represents the basis or 100 percent across all the size and weight measures).